 100 points: Plays an active, ongoing role in discussions; comments advance the level and depth of the discussion.
 Written communication is grammatically correct and professional.
 Medical terminology is incorporated.
-75 points: points: Participates constructively in discussion; makes relevant comments based on t assigned material.
+75 points: Participates constructively in discussion; makes relevant comments based on the assigned material.
 Written communication has no more than five (5) minor errors.
 Medical terminology is incorporated.
-50 points: s: Preparation is inconsistent; when prepared, participates constructively; when prepared, makes relevant comments based on the assigned material.
+50 points: Preparation is inconsistent; when prepared, participates constructively; when prepared, makes relevant comments based on the assigned material.
 Written communication has 5-10 errors.
 25 points: Infrequently prepared and infrequently participates; comments are generally vague; demonstrates a noticeable lack of interest.
 Written communication has multiple errors.
 0 points: Demonstrates a noticeable lack of interest; negatively impacts discussion.
 Assignments are incomplete.

-Missed exams may be made available for MAKE-UP on an individual basis for extenuating circumstances only and at the discretion of the course director and/or program director.
+Missed exams may be made available for MAKE-UP on an individual basis for significantly extenuating circumstances only, and is at the discretion of the instructor and the Program Director.